kaltun-dev/Expense-Tracker/README.md

 ## Author

-Developed as a beginner Python project for learning programming fundamentals and building a technical portfolio.
+Developed as a beginner Python project for learning programming

+##